MalikJumani/hubspot-intercom-integration/README.md

 4. The scrip then populates the data into the user's account.

 This helped us cancel Zapier's subscription and use an in-house script which synced data 24X7.

+My code was originally uploaded on GitLab.
+I copied it here on September 19, 2019.